Educational Resources and Facilities

 Schiller Coastal Studies Center occupies a 118-acre coastal site that is twelve miles from the campus on Orr’s Island, once known as Thalheimer Farm.
 The center offers the Bowdoin Marine Science Semester each fall, and interdisciplinary teaching and research throughout the College.

-The center’s facilities include the Marine Laboratory renovated in 2014, allowing researchers to study a diversity of benthic and pelagic marine organisms and systems.
-The Marine Laboratory includes an experimental seawater system designed to allow researchers to better study the effects of climate change and ocean acidification, a dry-laboratory classroom that features light microscopy, and molecular biology capabilities.
+The center’s facilities include the Marine Laboratory, which allows researchers to study a diversity of benthic and pelagic marine organisms and systems.
+The Marine Laboratory includes an experimental seawater system designed to allow researchers to better study the effects of climate change and ocean acidification.
+A newly constructed dry-laboratory, with a separate dedicated classroom and research spaces, features light microscopy and molecular biology capabilities.
+In addition, there is a newly constructed Living and Learning Center with classrooms, meeting space suitable for groups of up to one hundred people, and residential cabins that can accommodate eighteen people.
 The site has 2.5 miles of coastline, a dock and pier facility, and access to a monitoring buoy and pier-integrated sensor array that provides continuous data from Harpswell Sound.

 The center maintains a small boat fleet including the twenty-eight-foot research vessel, the R/V A.O.K., twenty-one-foot parker, sixteen-foot maritime skiff, and a thirteen-foot Boston Whaler.
 Other facilities include the off-the-grid Terrestrial Lab (T-Lab), a space that embodies the multidisciplinary approach of the center in that it is used as both an art studio and laboratory, and the Bowdoin sailing team’s Leighton Sailing Center.
 A centrally located farmhouse serves as a meeting space with a forty-five-person capacity and a facility for computationally demanding science laboratories.
 Classes, students, and faculty from all disciplines use the center for fieldwork, research, lab work, meetings, and recreation.